 What a Master Mortgage Is

-A master mortgage is a recorded document that contains the standard terms and conditions a lender uses across many loans.
-Instead of printing those same pages into every individual mortgage, the lender records the master document once and then each borrower's mortgage simply references it.
-The referenced terms become part of the borrower's mortgage as if they were written out in full.
+A master mortgage is a recorded document with the standard terms a lender uses across many loans.
+The lender records the master document once.
+Each borrower's mortgage then references it instead of repeating those pages.

 Thereafter any provisions of a recorded master mortgage may be included for any and all purposes in a mortgage by reference therein to any of such provisions without setting them forth in full, if the master mortgage is of record in the county in which the mortgage adopting or including by reference any provisions thereof is recorded.